diku-dk/futhark/docs/usage.rst

 the C compiler command line used for compiling our whole program (here ``main.c``)::

-  $ gcc dotprod.c main.c -o main
+  $ gcc futlib.c main.c -o main

 The generated header file (here, ``futlib.h``) specifies the API, and is intended to be human-readable.
 The basic usage revolves around